 Compensation for pain and suffering

-A rear end collision can lead to important medical expenses.
+A rear-end collision can lead to important medical expenses.
 For an injury such as whiplash, for example, symptoms might not show up for a few days.
-Medical damages may include:
+Medical bills may include:

 Visits to the doctor’s office